 Cultural and historical attractions include Emens Auditorium, which features world-class theatre, opera and dance, and Muncie’s own Symphony orchestra, showcasing local talent along with guest artists from the worlds of jazz, popular and classical music.
 Visitors can enjoy the Minnetrista Cultural Center and Oakhurst Gardens to experience the rich history of East Central Indiana.
 Muncie is also home to the Academy of Model Aeronautics and the National Model Aviation Museum.

 IU School of Medicine students at the Muncie campus are registered students within the Ball State University system, which provides them with access to a wide range of athletic opportunities.
-Ball State has several recreation facilities to choose, with the most popular being the new Student Recreation and Wellness Center (SRWC).
-It is a 200,000 square foot, multi-level facility that offers fitness machines, weights, basketball and volleyball courts, a suspended track, and a 35-foot climbing wall.
-The SRWC is connected to a complex of facilities, including Ball Gymnasium which includes a fitness room with machines and weights, an elevated running course, dance studios, and a six-lane, 25-yard swimming pool.
+Ball State has several recreation facilities to choose from, with the most popular being the Student Recreation and Wellness Center (SRWC).
+The center is a 200,000 square foot, multi-level facility that offers fitness machines, weights, basketball and volleyball courts, a suspended track, and a 35-foot climbing wall.
+The center is also connected to a complex of facilities, including Ball Gymnasium which includes a fitness room with machines and weights, an elevated running course, dance studios, and a six-lane, 25-yard swimming pool.

 Muncie is also home to a portion of Cardinal Greenway, the longest rail trail in Indiana.
 The Cardinal Greenway is a shared-use trail, and more than 50 miles of the trail run through the Muncie city limits, in a northwest to southeast direction to Richmond, Indiana.
 Several trailheads are located along this section.
 The main trailhead is located near downtown Muncie, at the Wysor Street Depot.
 Parking, restrooms and water fountains are available this trailhead.